Egg-stra! Egg-stra! 10 Easter Egg Hunt Ideas & Free Easter Egg Hunt Kit

 The golden eggWhile every egg is special - particularly when it’s made of chocolate - some are just a little more exciting than others and that’s where the golden egg comes in.
 You could combine this with number 9 in our list and have a series of special coupons leading up to the final prize, in all its golden glory.
 With one for each of them, you won’t have to worry about kids squabbling either.

 These are just a handful of the egg-cellent Easter egg hunt ideas out there so we hope one them will do, especially for when it’s raining or you have the entire extended family round for Easter dinner.
 And as a final tasty treat here’s one we prepared earlier…

 Downloading an Easter Egg Hunt Kit means you can run your very own hunt at home with all the egg-stra trimmings.
 We’ve put together some signs for you to place wherever inspiration takes you; peek behind the rose bushes, dip past the pond - just be sure not to tumble down a rabbit hole!

 Once all the chocs have been demolished, keep your bunnies busy by having a crack at the activities in the kit.
 Crafty kids will love colouring in, while the whole family can team up by solving the word search, playing spot the difference or helping Bunny escape from a maze.

 Download yours here.

 On the other hand, if you’ve decided that you’d rather get out and enjoy a trail which has been organised for you, let us help!
-You can look at our UK round-up to find an Easter Egg Hunt near you or if you want to focus on the main event (chocolate, obviously), here’s our pick of the best Cadbury’s Easter Egg Hunts in 2018.
+You can look at our UK round-up to find an Easter event or an Easter Egg Hunt near you or if you want to focus on the main event (chocolate, obviously), here’s our pick of the best Cadbury’s Easter Egg Hunts in 2018.